Shrine of Our Lady of Altötting

-The shrine has been served by the Capuchin friars for centuries.
-One member of the Order, Brother Conrad of Parzham, O.F.M.
-Cap., (1818–1894) served there as porter for over 40 years.
+The shrine has been maintained by the Capuchin friars for centuries.
+One member of the Order, Brother Conrad of Parzham, OFMCap, (1818–1894) served there as porter for over 40 years.
 During his lifetime of service he developed a reputation for holiness and miraculous healings.
 He has been declared a saint by the Catholic Church.

 The shrine was honored by a visit by Pope John Paul II in November 1980.
 He was accompanied by Cardinal Joseph Ratzinger, who was born in a nearby town.
 On 11 September 2006, Ratzinger, newly elected as Pope Benedict XVI, returned to the shrine and donated the episcopal ring he had worn while he was the Archbishop of Munich.
 The ring is now a part of the scepter held by the Blessed Virgin.